uol-esis/CivicSage-Backend/docker/README.md

     SECRET_KEY: <SOME_SECRET_KEY>
     ```
     2. When everything worked correctly, you should now be back to the command line prompt.
-2. Copy the credentials into `civicsage.env` for docker deployment or `application.properties` for local
+2. Copy the credentials into `civicsage.env` for docker deployment or `application-dev.properties` for local
    development.
     1. For the docker deployment it's recommended to copy `civicsage.env.sample` without the
        `.sample` suffix into the same directory and fill in the credentials.